 Working both in narrative and documentary form, Hanna also brings an editor’s eye to his sets.
 Films he has edited have won awards from the Emmy Foundation, the Director’s Guild of America, BAFTA, the USC Editing Faculty, the Geena Davis Institute on Gender in Media, and dozens of film festivals.
 Hanna is repped by the Gersh Agency and Luber-Roklin Entertainment.

-“I’m thrilled to direct the film adaptation of Virginia Walden Ford’s crusade to bring tuition scholarships to the poorest residents of Washington, D.C.
-This is an important issue that I think the public will rally behind once they see it humanized on screen.
+“I’m thrilled to have directed the film adaptation of Virginia Walden Ford’s inspiring struggle to bring educational opportunity to the most disadvantaged children in Washington, D.C.
+This is an important story that I feel privileged to have brought to the screen.

 “For me, the most exciting and rewarding aspect of making a film is putting the viewer in the place of the protagonist and allowing them to live vicariously through her.
 My goal is to show the audience an empathetic character in Virginia, making them feel the hopes and dreams she has for her son, as well as her pain when she realizes that a better life is not ahead of him.